ganeti/ganeti/man/gnt-cluster.rst

 enabled disk template is the default disk template.
 It will be used for instance creation, if no disk template is requested explicitely.

+The ``--install-image`` option specifies the location of the OS image to use to run the OS scripts inside a virtualized environment.
+This can be a file path or a URL.
+In the case that a file path is used, nodes are expected to have the install image located at the given path, although that is enforced during a instance create with unsafe OS scripts operation only.

 The ``--zeroing-image`` option specifies the location of the OS image to use to zero out the free space of an instance.
 This can be a file path or a URL.
 In the case that a file path is used, nodes are expected to